Hyperscale service tier

 - Support for up to 100 TB of database size.

-- Nearly instantaneous database backups (based on file snapshots stored in Azure Blob storage) regardless of size with no IO impact on compute resources.
+- Fast database backups (based on file snapshots stored in Azure Blob storage) regardless of size with no IO impact on compute resources.

 - Fast database restores (based on file snapshots) in minutes rather than hours or days (not a size of data operation).